Modeling Student Learning with 3.8 Million Program Traces: Introduction

 \section{Introduction}

-Imagine a student who learns to code with a simple visual programming assignment, such as drawing a snowman (Figure \ref{fig:overview}).
-At first, they might try to figure out how to draw a single circle, and explore setting different parameters, such as its radius.
-Next, the student may make a straightforward attempt towards completing the rest of the snowman's body.
-After executing the program (and seeing an unexpected result), the student might realize that they do not fully understand how 2D coordinates work, and ask for help.
-Once the hardest parts of the program have been worked out, the student may finish by personalizing the program, adding comments, or modifying colors until they feel satisfied.
-Any system (or human reader) who sees only this final program state can infer only a limited part of the reasoning process the student engaged in while programming.
+Imagine a student learning to code through a simple visual assignment, such as drawing a snowman (Figure~\ref{fig:overview}).
+They might begin by experimenting with how to draw a single circle, then attempt to assemble the full figure.
+After running the program and encountering unexpected output, the student may realize gaps in their understanding (e.g., 2D coordinates) and seek help.
+Once the core logic is resolved, they may personalize the program with comments or colors.
+Observing only the final code reveals little about this iterative reasoning process.